passenger94/shoes3/shoesManual_redcarpet01.md

 ### to_s() » a string ###

-An alias for [[TextBlock.text]].
+An alias for <span style="color:blue">TextBlock.text</span>.
 Returns a flattened string of all of this TextBlock's contents.

 ## Timers ##